-Section 23 (1) Wine growers (vineyard land managers) may not place more than the maximum hectare of land, quality or predicate wine or grapes intended for their production per harvest of a given vintage.
+Section 23 (1) Wine growers (vineyard land managers) shall not place more than the maximum hectare of land, quality or predicate wine or grapes intended for their production per harvest of a given vintage.
 (2) The maximum amount per hectare is 9,000 kg of grapes or 6,750 liters of wine per hectare in the vineyard area registered and planted vineyard area for the production of land, quality or predicate wine.
 (3) If the maximum hectare quantity is exceeded, the whole quantity of the harvest may be marketed only as wine without the description of the variety or the grape variety.
 The verification:

 Every year, as of the deadline of 30th November, each company must have one harvest declaration respectively.
 It shows how high the yield is at the quality levels covered by the hectare yield scheme.
 In connection with the specified total vineyard area of the farm is the authority BKI calculates whether the maximum hectare yield has been complied with.
 If exceeded, the sanctions listed above are threatened.
 That sounds very rigorous, but in reality that's not nearly so extreme.
 Because in the harvest report, a splitting can be made on wines with and wines without hectare maximum yield (formerly table wine).
 Thus, a farm that harvests more than 9,000 kg / ha in total should "sacrifice" only a "subset" with an associated area for the "wine from Austria" (for which there is no yield limit).